 There are several Schluter designs that are meant to provide a transition between a tile floor and a floor of a different height.
 You can also use Schluter for aesthetic purposes, creating a line between two spaces that sits flush with the floor's surface.

 Schluter edge metal is ideal for tile and stone lines that don't have a bullnose option, or if you want a thinner, sleeker edge detail.

 For showers, the 8-foot sticks of edge metal allow you to have a clean, continuous floor-to-ceiling line that caps the unfinished edge of your tile and completes your installation.

-Edge trim is a great way to finish the edges of backsplashes for a cleaner look.
+Edge trim is a great way to finish the edges of backsplashes for a more polished look.

 Why not have edge metal that is both functional and stylish?
 With Schluter's wide range of finishes and profile shapes, you can incorporate the edge metal into your design for strong lines or subtle accents.